 BOUDOIR Wine Bar in Merchant Square, in the heart of Glasgow’s cultural, fashion and food quarter, has extended its petite food menu to complement its extensive wine range.

-Having firmly established itself as Glasgow’s premier contemporary wine bar following its opening late last year, Boudoir proprietor, Darren Scott, feels that the time is now right to extend its food offering.
+Having firmly established itself as one of Glasgow’s premier contemporary wine bars, following its opening late last year, Boudoir proprietor, Darren Scott, feels that the time is now right to extend its food offering.

 “Boudoir was created with the express purpose of blending the best service and quality with a friendly, relaxed and welcoming space,” he said.

 “Whilst our emphasis will remain on wine, this extension of our food offering is designed to appeal to our existing regular customers and attract new customers seeking good conversation and good food in a welcoming, relaxed environment.”